frontity/api-reference/docs-api/frontity-packages/features-packages/head-tags.md

 As it works automatically, It doesn't have settings itself, but it requires two Frontity parameters to work:

 * `state.frontity.url` : The URL of your site.
 Usually defined in the `frontity.settings.js` file.
-* `state.source.api`: The API where your project is pointing.
-Defined at [@frontity/wp-source](https://docs.frontity.org/frontity-packages/wordpress-source#state-source-api-required) if you haven't changed your Source.
+* `state.source.url` or `state.source.api`: The API where your project is pointing.
+Defined at [@frontity/wp-source](https://docs.frontity.org/api-reference-1/wordpress-source#settings) if you haven't changed your Source.

 It needs `@frontity/wp-source` installed and updated to at least the `1.5.0` version.

 ## How to use

+This package will automatically add all the meta tags defined in WordPress for the page (through plugins like Yoast SEO or All in One SEO) in the `<head>` section of the rendered page.
+Just install theopackage it and everything will work out of the box.

-As mentioned before, it doesn't require any configuration.
-Just install it and everything will work out of the box.
-Note that you'll need the [REST API Head Tags plugin](https://wordpress.org/plugins/rest-api-head-tags/) installed in your WordPress.
+Remember that you'll need the [REST API Head Tags plugin](https://wordpress.org/plugins/rest-api-head-tags/) installed in your WordPress.
+With that, this package will take care of

-This package needs these other Frontity packages:
+If you want to access the metadata available for a specific link you can use the `headTags.get` method

 ## API Reference